RobBloxham/api-recipe-project/readme.md

+# Recipe Finder
-# Dan Boterashvili - Unit 1 Project Proposal
+# Unit 1 Project Proposal

 ## Motivation:
 I have always loved to cook.
 Eating delicious and healthy food has always been important to me.
 Sometimes after a long day of work, its can be hard to think about what I want to eat.
 I have just enough energy to go to the store and buy groceries and whip up a quick meal.
 I want a quick and easy way to take stock of what ingredients I have in my fridge, so as I run out to the store I can look up recipes online and create a fast shopping list for the missing ingredients.